How can I prepare for online summer courses?

 Can I screen films online for my class?

-At this time, VDB has a selection of its collection available on Panopto.
-If faculty or students need other titles from our collection, please email email@example.com outlining your needs, and we will work to add those titles to Panopto.
-We will start with the most needed titles and will continue to add other requests as soon as possible.
+At this time, the Video Data Bank (VDB) has a selection of its collection available on Panopto.
+If faculty or students need other titles from the collection, please email firstname.lastname@example.org outlining your needs, and they will work to add those titles to Panopto.
+They will start with the most needed titles and will continue to add other requests as soon as possible.

 I’m having trouble accessing something I found through the library website.
 What should I do?